prymitive/karma/README.md

 ---

-Starting with karma v0.56 only Alertmanager V2 API is supported, which requires Alertmanager `>=0.17.0`.

-Alertmanager `>=0.19.0` is recommended as older versions might not show all receivers in karma, see
+Alertmanager `>=0.19.0` is required as older versions might not show all receivers in karma, see
 [issue #812](https://github.com/prymitive/karma/issues/812) for details.